Stay Informed!

 Lucas Asselstine – 2025 Studentship Recipient

-Lucas Asselstine – Undergraduate Molecular Biology and Genetics Student, McMaster University
+Lucas AsselstineUndergraduate Molecular Biology and Genetics Student, McMaster University

 Supervisor: Dr. Sheila Singh

-Project: “AI-driven drug discovery for recurrent glioblastoma: advancing patient-derived models to combat therapy resistance”
+Project title: “AI-driven drug discovery for recurrent glioblastoma: advancing patient-derived models to combat therapy resistance”

 Generously funded by St. George Royal Canadian Legion

-“Being awarded Brain Tumour Foundation of Canada’s Research Studentship is an honour with lasting impact.
+Being awarded Brain Tumour Foundation of Canada’s Research Studentship is an honour with lasting impact.
 This opportunity enables students like myself to engage in meaningful, translational research to improve outcomes for individuals affected by brain cancer.

 This research holds personal significance for me, having witnessed the impact of a brain cancer diagnosis firsthand with my mother.
 That experience continues to shape my dedication to patient-centred science and reinforces my aspiration to pursue a career as a clinician-scientist.

 I am sincerely grateful to Brain Tumour Foundation of Canada and to the St. George Royal Canadian Legion whose generosity makes this experience possible.
-Their support empowers students to explore their potential and contribute meaningfully to the lives of patients and families.”
+Their support empowers students to explore their potential and contribute meaningfully to the lives of patients and families.

 Midpoint Report – October 2025

 This summer in the Sheila Singh Lab at McMaster University, I focused on functionally validating novel lead compounds identified by a deep learning model designed to explore previously uncharted chemical space for therapies against recurrent glioblastoma (GBM).
 Recurrent GBM remains one of the most treatment-resistant cancers, with only four therapies approved in the past century, so the potential of leveraging machine learning to accelerate drug discovery is especially significant.
 My work involved testing compounds on patient-derived glioblastoma cells, which closely mirror the biology of the original tumours.
-Through in vitro assays, I assessed the effects of the compounds on cytotoxicity, stem-like properties, and toxicity to normal cells.
+Using in vitro assays, I assessed the compounds’ effects on cytotoxicity, stem-like properties, and toxicity to normal cells.
 By the end of the summer, we had successfully identified four promising lead compounds, which we now plan to evaluate further in patient-derived xenograft mouse models to better understand drug kinetics and therapeutic potential.

 Receiving Brain Tumour Foundation of Canada’s Research Studentship has been instrumental in my scientific growth, not only in developing my technical and analytical skills, but also in deepening my connection to the brain cancer community and the impact of Canadian research on patients and their families.
 My experience at McMaster’s Centre for Discovery in Cancer Research reinforced my passion for translational neuro-oncology and reaffirmed my long-term aspiration of becoming a clinician-scientist dedicated to advancing treatments for this devastating disease.